mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/operations/monitoring/index.md

 Dispatch integrates with Prometheus for metrics.
 In the D2iQ Konvoy Kubernetes distribution, Dispatch metrics and logging are automatically integrated with the Konvoy monitoring stack:

-* Metrics for dispatch components, pipelines, and tasks, are stored in Prometheus and can be visualized using the Dispatch Grafana dashboards, which are packaged with the Dispatch installation.
+* Metrics for Dispatch components, pipelines, and tasks, are stored in Prometheus and can be visualized using the Dispatch Grafana dashboards, which are packaged with the Dispatch installation.
 * Component and task logs are forwarded to Elastic and can be explored using Kibana.

 ## Set Up Monitoring for non-Konvoy clusters